tuo/tuo.github.io/_posts/2023-12-23-midlife-crisis-as-programmer-and-ai.md

 Well, it is just my gut feeling.
 It goes beyond conviction, faith, belief.
 I'm giving it all and just aligning and flowing with it, with no expectations or attachments.

 I will do my part by trying to keep my window open, setting up my antenna high on the roof, just to pick up any signals that  nature is sending to me.
 At the same time, I collect unfiltered informations from expericences in my life in fullest potential.
 Nature is doing its part by organizing and coming up with magic formula - originality.
 I dont' borther about my originality, nor try to preconcevie it or to control it by any efforts and means, as any form of interference would do nothing but destroy it.
 I will do my part, and origianlity will take care of itself , thereby taking care of me.
 It is like a tacit agreement.
+It is like showerthoughts, you couldn't figure out how it just pops up in your head, but it just happens.

 The abliity to connect different parts, things seemingly unrelated on the surface, is the nature that has greatest and most primordial source of creativity.